 When I was younger, I read everything.
 Books, magazines, signs along the highway, cereal boxes.
+Everything.

 It wasn’t until my 20s that I started to understand that we can use the words of others to become better versions of ourselves.
 It was in my 30s that I learned that our own words have more power than we realize and now, in my 40s, I know that stories are for sharing and re-sharing.

 I write for anyone who has ever fallen in love, or been heartbroken.
 For anyone who has ever had a wish and for everyone who has ever forgotten to dream.
 I write for people who wake up every day, knowing they have something to do in the world.
 Even if they don’t know what that something is.
 I tell sad stories and I tell humorous ones and, once in a great while, I tell a good story.
 How do you read Bubbles.Deux.?
 You read it like you would the words of a stranger, or those of a close friend.
 That’s what stories are – they are things you know and things you hope to figure out.
 One day, I’ll write great stories.
-Until then, I’ll keep reading and finding the great stories of others.
+Until then, I’ll keep reading and finding the great stories written by others.